Residency Classification Guidelines for Tuition

-- Active members of the Armed Forces of the United States, their spouses, and their dependent children stationed in Delaware or at Aberdeen Proving Ground in Aberdeen, Maryland, to perform military service are eligible for in-state residency classification immediately upon being assigned to Delaware or Aberdeen.
+- Active members of the Armed Forces of the United States, their spouses, and their dependent children stationed in Delaware in connection with military service, are eligible for Delaware student status immediately upon being assigned to Delaware.
 Eligibility will continue as long as the student maintains continuous enrollment.
-With respect to Active members of the Armed Force assigned to Aberdeen, their eligibility for in-state residency classification under this section of the guidelines applies only if they relocated to Aberdeen on or before September 15, 2011.

 - Active members of Delaware Army Reserve or National Guard units are eligible for in-state residency classification regardless of the member's state of residence.
 Eligibility for in-state residency status will be extended for as long as the member remains on active duty.